0xumarkhatab/Fluid-Protocol-Research/README.md

 ### Advanced Lending & Borrowing
 - **Deposits & fTokens:** Users deposit assets (e.g., USDC) into the liquidity layer and receive fTokens, which accrue interest over time.
 - **Collateralized Borrowing:** Users can use assets like ETH as collateral to borrow funds with LTV ratios of up to 95%, enabling high borrowing capacity with controlled liquidation risk.
+### High LTV Loans
+Fluid provides loans upto 95% Loan-to-value ratio which is the highest of all.
+A 95% LTV (Loan-to-Value) loan means that a borrower can borrow up to 95% of the value of their collateral.
+For example, if you have $100 worth of collateral, you can borrow up to $95

 ### Integrated DEX
 The DEX module leverages smart collateral and debt management to facilitate efficient trading, allowing users to optimize positions and earn liquidity provider feesâ€”all within the unified system.